How To Manage A Large Cash Windfall

-When a mega-lottery jackpot reaches the hundreds of millions, or even billions, people dream of all the ways their lives could change with a sudden massive windfall.
+When a mega-lottery jackpot like Powerball reaches into the hundreds of millions, or even billions, people dream of all the ways their lives could change with a sudden massive windfall.
 Regardless of the virtually impossible odds, the fantasy of how you’d spend it jovially wanders through your mind.

 No matter how extravagant your dreams may be, there’s a way to translate this wishful thinking into realistic, practical planning.
 You just have to dial back your expectations a bit.